lolandese/lolandese.github.com/terms.md

 I have an EU passport and can work in any EU member state without hassle.

-For the US, Canada and Australia [visa regulations](http://travel.state.gov/content/visas/english/visit/visa-waiver-program.html) apply.
-I can come over for a period of 90 days but can only be compensated for expenses when on location.
-Proposals that intend to continue with remote collaboration after that are welcome.
+For the US [visa regulations](http://travel.state.gov/content/visas/english/visit/visa-waiver-program.html) apply.
+I can stay for a period of 90 days but only be compensated for expenses when on location.
+Proposals that intend to continue with remote collaboration are welcome.

 ## On location